Widok z wieży widokowej na zabytkowe zabudowania Wrocławia

 Description

-The capital of Lower Silesia is located on the Oder River, in the center of the Silesian Plain.
-The pearl of Wroclaw is undoubtedly the Market Square – one of the largest in Europe, with the Town Hall counted among the most important monuments of Gothic bourgeois architecture in Poland.
+The capital of Lower Silesia is situated on the Oder River, in the heart of the Silesian Lowlands.
+Wrocław’s jewel is undoubtedly its Market Square – one of the largest in Europe, with its Town Hall considered one of Poland’s most important monuments of Gothic bourgeois architecture.

-This city combines a rich history with modernity, offering both Gothic monuments such as the Cathedral of St. John the Baptist on the Cathedral Island on Ostrów Tumski, and unique attractions such as the Afrykarium in the Wroclaw Zoo.
-The Market Square, one of the largest medieval squares in Europe, is surrounded by colorful townhouses, and the mid-market block includes the Old Town Hall, which is a branch of the Wroclaw City Museum and is open to tourists.
+This city combines rich history with modernity, offering both Gothic monuments like the Cathedral of St. John the Baptist on Ostrów Tumski and unique attractions like the Afrykarium at the Wrocław Zoo.
+The Market Square, one of the largest medieval squares in Europe, is surrounded by colorful tenement houses, and the mid-market block houses, among other buildings, the Old Town Hall, a branch of the Wrocław City Museum and open to tourists.

-Wroclaw is also the cultural center of Lower Silesia, full of museums, theaters and cyclical events, such as the Christmas Fair, St. John’s Fair, the annual attempt to break the Guinness record for simultaneously performing “Hey Joe” during the Thanks Jimi Festival, or the Vertigo Summer Jazz Festival, a summer celebration of jazz that enlivens Lower Silesia, bringing concerts to outdoor and atmospheric venues in the region, creating an unforgettable musical atmosphere.
-Also noteworthy is the Centennial Hall, listed on the UNESCO list, and the pergola and Japanese garden in its vicinity.
-Wroclaw is also a city of dwarves scattered throughout its territory.
-You can find bicycle routes in the provincial capital here.
-You can find electronic versions of free maps, guides and tourist leaflets at this link.
+Wrocław is also the cultural center of Lower Silesia, full of museums, theaters and regular events such as the Christmas Market, the St. John’s Market, the annual attempt to break the Guinness World Record by simultaneously performing “Hey Joe” during the Thanks Jimi Festival, and the Vertigo Summer Jazz Festival, a summer celebration of jazz that enlivens Lower Silesia by moving concerts to the region’s atmospheric outdoor venues, creating an unforgettable musical atmosphere.
+Also worthy of attention is the Centennial Hall, a UNESCO World Heritage Site, and the pergola and Japanese garden nearby.
+Wrocław is also a city of dwarves scattered throughout its territory. capital You can find electronic versions of free maps, guides and tourist leaflets at this link.

 WROCŁAW